navythenerd/awesome-hammerspoon-framework/README.md

     end

     function mod.unload()
-      -- This function is called by core if the mod will be unmounted, so it should quit all necessary operations -- Unload all created timers, menubars, etc.
+      -- This function is called by ahf if the mod will be unmounted, so it should quit all necessary operations -- Unload all created timers, menubars, etc.
-      -- Don't unload keymap manually, this will be automatically done by core end
+      -- Don't unload keymap manually, this will be automatically done by ahf end

     return mod